 Using image analysis to monitor brand perception helps you identify anything that might tarnish how consumers feel about your brand.
 Therefore, it’s extremely valuable in helping to safeguard your brand’s reputation.

 For example, just as you can use image analysis to identify new influencers getting traction with photos that include your logo, you can also identify detractors.

 Additionally, the power of image recognition technology allows you to spot fake products or other fraudulent uses of your logo.
 As such, image analysis should be in your brand health arsenal.

-As such, you can use image analysis to track issues and risks, such as your brand logo used in conjunction with the word “boycott.”
+Using image analysis to track issues and risks, such as your brand logo used in conjunction with the word “boycott” could save you lots of stress and potential lost revenue.
 Monitor how your logo appears in posts that contain campaign keywords.
 Track sentiment across posts with no explicit brand mention for an understanding of your visual brand perception.

 And for the ultimate in using image analysis to safeguard your brand health and consumer perception, you can set alerts to know when image posts featuring your logo run afoul of specific parameters.

-For example, you can set up alerts to notify you when your brand logo has been misused or when an influencer or activist users your logo.
+For example, you can set up alerts to notify you when your brand logo has been misused or when an influencer or activist uses your logo.